PerttuHamalainen/MediaAI/README.md

 ## Lectures and Exercises
-We will progress roughly one day per topic, devoting the last sessions to individual project work.
+We will spend roughly one week per topic, devoting the last sessions to individual project work.

 **Overview and Motivation:**